-The project is being run within the Stirlingshire village of Fintry (population c.
-700 people).
-It is due to run for two years, completing in March 2018 and is broken into four main chunks with a stage gate review at the end of each.
-The project is now well into its second year.
+The project was run within the Stirlingshire village of Fintry (population c.
+700 people) for the best part of two years, completing in March 2018.
+It was broken into four main chunks with a stage gate review at the end of each.

 The first stage was preparing the project to start delivery.